How to Care for Yourself During an Anxiety Attack

 The next thing that you should do is find a quiet and private place to ride out the attack if you can.
 Being in public sometimes you can’t find a private space but if you can go to the bathroom, an unused room or office, or another private or semi-private place do that.
 If you’re on a train or in public try to find a seating area that is not crowded.

-Get some water or herbal tea.
+Sometimes tea can help to with anxiety.
 If you have access to hot water and you have an herbal tea bag with you like Chamomile tea or Lavender tea that can help you relax make yourself a cup of tea.
 If you can’t do that get some water and sip it very slowly.
 You will probably have dry mouth and the water can help alleviate that and help you relax.

 Reach out a friend or loved one on your phone and ask them to talk you through your anxiety attack.
 You can text them if you are not in a place where you can really talk.
 But just having that contact with someone you can trust can be a big help reducing the duration of the anxiety attack.